chef/chef_authn/doc/chef_keygen_cache.md

 <br></br>

 Instruct the cache to reread app config values.
-This can be used if you want to modify the cache size or cache pause values in a running cache.